Alishan Itinerary: How to Simplify This Part of Your Trip

 If you want a longer walk (45 min), turn left.

 Then you will need to walk three-quarters of the way around the loop to reach Shenmu Station.
-On the way, you will pass Shunbao Fude Temple, Thousand Year Cypress tree, Alishan Museum, Ciyun Temple, Pagoda of the Tree Spirit, and Xianglin Giant Tree before reaching Shenmu Station.
+On the way, you will pass Shunbao Fude Temple, Thousand Year Cypress Tree, Alishan Museum, Ciyun Temple, Pagoda of the Tree Spirit, and Xianglin Giant Tree before reaching Shenmu Station.

 Here are the train times for Shenmu Station back to Alishan station.
 From Alishan Station, it’s a 10-minute walk back to Alishan Bus Station for going back to Chiayi.